The Needle in the Ball Pit

 Update: The specimen above is the earliest version of this text I received (Nov.
 1999).
 In it, the needle-in-ball-pit incident is alleged to have occurred in Sugarland, Texas.
 Later variants specify the location as Midland (presumable in Texas) or "Midrand" (presumably a misspelling of "Midland").

 Latter-day variants also list Discovery Zone and Chuck E. Cheese restaurant playgrounds as dangerous places for children to play unattended.

-Analysis: I know from experience that as soon as I've debunked this unsubstantiated text I'll get emails from folks informing me that all sorts of nasty and potentially dangerous objects really do turn up in fast food restaurant play areas, particularly ball pits.
+Analysis: Experience has taught me that as soon as I've debunked this unsubstantiated text I'll start getting emails from folks informing me that all sorts of nasty and potentially dangerous objects really do turn up in fast food restaurant play areas, particularly ball pits.
 So let me say at the outset that, yes, that is true things like hypodermic needles can and do end up in playground ball pits.
 An incident like the one described above could conceivably happen.
 And parents should be discriminating when deciding where to let their kids play.

 But this incident didn't happen.

 So far as we know, Kevin Archer never existed, let alone died as the result of a "heroine" [sic] overdose after playing in a McDonald's ball pit.
 No such news story ever appeared in the Houston Chronicle (or the "Midrand Chronicle" or the "Midland Chronicle," neither of which actually exists).